lsst/dp0-3_lsst_io/tutorials-dp0-3/portal-dp0-3-4.rst

-To better accommodate various observational effects (e.g., photometric quality, incomplete phase angle sampling) a more sophisticated `HG1G2 model` (a linear three-parameter function) and its nonlinear two-parameter version `HG12 model` were developed (see Muinonen et al. (2010)).
+To better accommodate various observational effects (e.g., photometric quality, incomplete phase angle sampling) a more sophisticated `HG1G2 model` (a linear three-parameter function) and its nonlinear two-parameter version `HG12 model` were developed (`Muinonen et al. 2010 <https://ui.adsabs.harvard.edu/abs/2010Icar..209..542M>`_).
 The two-parameter `HG12 model` is generally very effective for deriving reliable values of absolute magnitude when the phase angle sampling is not optimal (e.g., poor phase angle coverage at a range of phase angle).
 Thus, the LSST data products will compute estimated parameters of the `HG12 model` and this will be the focus of this tutorial.
 The `HG12 model` expresses the `G1` and `G2` parameters as a piecewise linear function of a single parameter, `G12`:

 .. math::